skibag/Syntaxalyze/README.md

 ## Instructions

-<code>git pull</code>, open index.html, and follow the on-screen instructions.
+<code>git pull</code>, open syntaxalyze.html, and follow the on-screen instructions.
+A minified-ish html page is provided for compactitude.